 Q3 may seem so far in the future — but time flies, and you'll be surprised when you wake up and all of a sudden it's July.
 Don't let all the important Q3 dates sneak up on you.
 Start preparing today with all the important dates you need to know.

 In Q3, departments across your company will be working hard to put the pieces in place to reach their end of year goals.
 In HR, Q3 is the perfect time to focus on employee engagement and your own career development before facing down the year end/year start tasks that come in Q4.

 Here are the key dates to keep in mind for the upcoming quarter:

 July 4: Independence Day (Bank Holiday)

-This year the Fourth of July falls on a Wednesday.
-This means that many employees will be in and out of the office in the days leading up to—and directly following—the holiday.
-Make sure employees have planned adequate coverage during their absence, and consider bringing in celebratory snacks to honor the holiday and start the the quarter on a high note.
+This year the Fourth of July falls on a Saturday.
+This means that many employees may take weekend trips on the days leading up to—and directly following—the holiday.
+With potential long weekends on the calendar, make sure employees have planned adequate coverage during their absence, and consider bringing in celebratory snacks to honor the holiday and start the the quarter on a high note.